Why is it important?

 Management Approach and Strategy

-B.Grimm Power has established a comprehensive human rights management framework that covers its operations, subsidiaries, and stakeholders across the business value chain.
+B.Grimm Power is committed to a comprehensive human rights management framework that covers its operations, subsidiaries, and stakeholders across the business value chain.
 This framework is guided by our Human Rights Policy and aligned with international standards and principles.
 We conduct Human Rights Due Diligence (HRDD) and Human Rights Risk & Impact Assessments (HRIA) every 3 years to systematically identify, prevent, and mitigate potential risks and negative impacts from business activities.
 Additionally, regular assessments and reporting are conducted to ensure transparency, alongside grievance mechanisms that allow stakeholders to raise concerns on human rights-related matters.

 Furthermore, human rights considerations are integrated into our Materiality Assessment, ensuring that all business activities across the value chain are evaluated for potential human rights risks and impacts.
 This approach reinforces our commitment to respecting the rights of all stakeholders in accordance with the best international practices.
 To promote awareness and compliance, we provide regular training and communication on human rights principles through our Code of Conduct, and Suppliers’ Code of Conduct and Guidelines for Sustainability, ensuring that employees, suppliers, and joint ventures uphold human rights across operations.